TheSongList/rand-string/README.md

 Generates a random string of a specified length.

 # Usage
-Currently there are 4 types:
+Currently there are 5 types:
 - uppercase
 - lowercase
 - upperlower
 - alphanumerical
+- ascii

 You can probably guess what each one would create